 Symbolically, too, the gala unites the two wings of Tanglewood: the parent BSO and the student Tanglewood Music Center Orchestra.
 The TMC instrumentalists will accompany three singers taking the "Rosenkavalier" roles of Octavian, Sophie and the Marschallin.

 The BSO will conclude the milestone evening with rousing works by Rachmaninoff and Ravel.
 For good measure, the silver rose will also be the decor theme of a gala patrons’ dinner preceding the concert.

 The BSO season opens Saturday evening in audience-pleasing fashion with Renée Fleming starring in a program of American classical and popular music.
 Over the eight weeks, other crowd-pleasers, such as "Candide," and towering works such as Mahler’s Second Symphony will follow.
-But it is Nelsons’ four programs over two weekends, beginning July 11 -- his longest run with the BSO since his appointment in 2011 --- that hold center stage and a key to the future.

 He arrives none too soon.
 The BSO has been without an active music director at its summer festival for the last six years, and nine of the last 12.

 It’s not that Tanglewood has been idle since James Levine conducted the 2008 opening weekend and, sidelined by health issues, never returned.
 Thanks to in-house leadership and a strong guest-conducting roster, lots of interesting and exciting things have happened on both the BSO and TMC sides.